-What's new for developers in Dynamics 365 (online), version 9
+What's new for developers in Dynamics 365 for Customer Engagement, version 9

 Announcing the Dynamics 365 release notes

 Wondering about upcoming and recently released capabilities in any of our business apps or platform?

 View the release notes.
 We've captured all the details, end to end, top to bottom, which you can use for planning.